6 Foods You Should Eat if You Have Stomach Ulcers

 - Bread and commercial pastries

-Remember that you should immediately seek medical help at the first sign of a stomach ulcer.
+Remember that you should immediately seek medical help at the first sign of stomach ulcer complications.
 Although they are not always serious, it is important to check your condition with the help of a doctor.
 With these foods that help with stomach ulcers, you will manage to alleviate the symptoms to a certain extent.